Skip to Content

 • The Queen Mary used approx 10 million rivets

-It has been confirmed since Titanic’s creation that the builders of the Titanic struggled to find good quality rivets and men to do the riveting.
+Since the Titanic’s creation, it has been confirmed that the builders struggled to find good-quality rivets and men to do the riveting.

 Riveting by hand is a difficult and time-consuming job.
 Many people question whether the poor quality of Titanic’s rivets contributed to her sinking.